shantoroy/shantoroy.github.io/_posts/2025-03-05-writing-production-grade-dockerfile-for-legacy-applications.md

 ----------

 ## Conclusion
+In summary, on production level images, we consider more optimal runtime and enhanced security and reliability.

-Building **a production-ready Dockerfile for legacy applications** requires: ✅ **Multi-stage builds** to reduce image size
+Therefore, building **a production-ready Dockerfile for legacy applications** requires:
+✅ **Multi-stage builds** to reduce image size
 ✅ **Minimal dependencies** to reduce attack surface
 ✅ **Non-root execution** for better security
 ✅ **Process managers** like `supervisord` for multi-process apps

+Hope, that helps!
+In the upcoming days, we will learn more about

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNDYyNTQ4Ml19
+eyJoaXN0b3J5IjpbMTM0NjU0Njc1Ml19
 -->